official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 348. In his memoir, Dr Blix wrote:

-“There was general agreement … that there were no significant ‘disarmament’ matters to clear up in the nuclear dossier, only some ‘questions’ to clarify.”142
+“There was general agreement … that there were no significant ‘disarmament’ matters to clear up in the nuclear dossier, only some ‘questions’ to clarify.”[^142]

-349. The Security Council considered the report from Mr Butler and a draft resolution on 23 October.143 Dr Blix’s report was not formally tabled for discussion in the Security Council.
+349. The Security Council considered the report from Mr Butler and a draft resolution on 23 October.[^143] Dr Blix’s report was not formally tabled for discussion in the Security Council.

-142 Blix H. Disarming Iraq.
+[^142]: Blix H. Disarming Iraq.
 Bloomsbury, 2004.
-143 UN Security Council, ‘3826th Meeting Thursday 23 October 1997’ (S/PV.3826).
+[^143]: UN Security Council, ‘3826th Meeting Thursday 23 October 1997’ (S/PV.3826).

 86

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 ### Resolution 1134 (1997)
-350. Resolution 1134 (1997), expressing the intention to impose travel restrictions in the event that UNSCOM reported that Iraq was not in compliance with resolution 1115, was adopted on 23 October.144
+350. Resolution 1134 (1997), expressing the intention to impose travel restrictions in the event that UNSCOM reported that Iraq was not in compliance with resolution 1115, was adopted on 23 October.[^144]

 351. The draft text which became resolution 1134 was co-sponsored by nine members of the Council and adopted by ten votes.
 Five members, including three Permanent